peikai/IEIs/README.md

 Colormap of plolty, dataframe to html convertor, etc

 ## How to cite
-If this repository facilitates your research, a citation is expected to make peers easy to find source codes.
+If this repository facilitates your research, a citation is expected to broadcast it to help more peers.

 [![DOI](https://zenodo.org/badge/228514002.svg)](https://zenodo.org/badge/latestdoi/228514002)